-In April 2018, we completed a \$2.6 million private placement offering with LPH II Investments Limited (LPH II), a wholly-owned subsidiary of Lee's, from which we received net proceeds of approximately \$2.5 million.
-In June 2018, we entered into a Guaranty and Replenishment Agreement with Lee's pursuant to which Lee's agreed to replenish amounts up to \$1 million expended by us that reduce our cash resources to an amount that is less than our planned minimum cash (the amount that would otherwise be required to cover estimated wind-down costs should we be unable at any time to continue as a going concern).
-Lee's secured its obligation to us by delivering an Irrevocable Stand-by Letter of Credit (the Letter of Credit) in the amount of \$1 million in favor of the Company, which expires on October 31, 2018.
-As of August 3, 2018, we have not drawn on the Letter of Credit.
+In June 2018, we entered into a Guaranty and Replenishment Agreement with Lee's pursuant to which Lee's agreed to replenish up to \$1 million expended by us that reduce our cash resources below our planned minimum cash (the amount that would otherwise be required to cover estimated wind-down costs should we be unable at any time to continue as a going concern).
+To secure its obligation to us, Lee's delivered an Irrevocable Stand-by Letter of Credit (the Letter of Credit) in the amount of \$1 million and drawn in our favor, which, following a recent extension, now expires on December 28, 2018.
+As of November 2, 2018, we have not drawn on the Letter of Credit.